grahamlgrove/groves-pocketknife/README.md

 ## File Extensions Supported

-Pocketknife’s file-type reference currently covers **624 extensions**, grouped below and sorted alphabetically within each group.
-Numbers come before letters.
+Pocketknife’s file-type reference currently covers hundreds of extensions.

-**Support varies:** these lists include built-in viewers, editors, playback and archive readers, conditional formats, and files recognised only for identification or general operations such as copying and renaming.
-They are not a promise that every listed format can be opened, edited or converted.
+**Support varies** depending on file type.
+Not every listed format can be opened, edited and converted.
 The help guide explains the available tools and limits for each extension.

-Some extensions are shared by unrelated formats—for example, `.ts` can mean a video stream or TypeScript source.
-Each ending appears once below under its usual category in Pocketknife’s reference; the file’s contents may lead to a different interpretation.
+Some extensions are shared by unrelated formats.
+For example, `.ts` can mean a video stream or TypeScript source.

 ### Pictures and photographs